YosysHQ/yosys/docs/source/CHAPTER_Verilog.rst

 .. _chapter:verilog:

-The Verilog and AST Frontends
+The Verilog and AST frontends
 =============================

 This chapter provides an overview of the implementation of the Yosys Verilog and